-Procedures and Tasks: MPO staff will promote non-motorized planning to enhance access to activity centers (e.g. commercial areas, schools, parks and recreation, and employment centers) by ensuring transit service and safe, low-stress pedestrian routes and bike facilities are available, accessible and connected.
-Staff will use a variety of techniques to provide assistance to communities on how they can incorporate non-motorized planning efforts in their community, seek out competitive grant funding, and continue to education their residents and business owners on the benefits of a safe accessible multimodal transportation system.
-As an essential planning partner that assists communities in building a vision to expand safe accessible transportation options there is also a need for assistance in implementing projects.
-Accordingly, this work task will provide assistance to local agencies and units of government for the implementation of projects and programs that are vital to the future of our regional transportation network in Berrien County.
-The high priority projects that reflect this are:
+Procedures and Tasks: MPO staff will promote non-motorized planning to enhance access to activity centers (e.g. commercial areas, schools, parks and recreation, and employment centers) by ensuring transit service and safe, low-stress pedestrian routes and bike facilities are available, accessible, and connected.
+Staff will use a variety of techniques to assist communities on how they can incorporate non-motorized planning efforts in their community, seek out competitive grant funding, and continue to educate their residents and business owners on the benefits of a safe, accessible multimodal transportation system.
+As an essential planning partner that assists communities in building a vision to expand safe, accessible transportation options, there is also a need for assistance in implementing projects.
+Accordingly, this work task will assist local agencies and units of government in the implementation of projects and programs that are vital to the future of our regional transportation network in Berrien County.
+The high-priority projects that reflect this are:

-- Berrien County Trails Master Plan - Marquette Greenway (NRPC, New Buffalo, Grand Beach, New Buffalo Twp., MODT, Amtrak) - Red Arrow Linear Park (Berrien County Road Department, Lake Twp, Bridgman City, Village of Stevensville) - M-63/Lakeshore Trail (Berrien County Road Department, MDOT, Benton Charter Twp, Cornerstone Alliance, Whirlpool Corporation) - Ox Creek Trail (City of Benton Harbor, Benton Charter Twp) - Indiana Michigan River Valley Trail (expansion from Berrien Springs to St. Joseph/Benton Harbor) - M-63/I-94 BL Rebuilding Project in the City of St. Joseph.
+- Berrien County Trails Master Plan Updates and Implementation - Marquette Greenway Coordination (NIRPC, New Buffalo, Grand Beach, New Buffalo Twp., MODT, Amtrak) - Red Arrow Trail (formerly Red Arrow Linear Park) (Berrien County Road Department, Lake Twp, Bridgman City, Village of Stevensville) - M-63/Lakeshore Trail (Berrien County Road Department, MDOT, Benton Charter Twp, Cornerstone Alliance, Whirlpool Corporation) - Ox Creek Trail and other non-motorized improvements focusing on Riverview Drive in the City of Benton Harbor (City of Benton Harbor, Benton Charter Twp) - Indiana Michigan River Valley Trail (expansion from Berrien Springs to St. Joseph/Benton Harbor) - M-63/I-94 BL Rebuilding Project in the City of St. Joseph.